 Nepal - Kathmandu - GWF rehabilitation centre for former child factory workers

-When she becomes older, she wants to become a pilot and engineer.
+When he becomes older, Biraj wants to become a policeman to catch thieves.

 The Nepal Good Weave Foundation work to get all children out of the carpet industry in Nepal.